-In general the fraud star can mimic the voice of the user so, the watermarking technique has an edge over speech processing for speaker authentication. on the other hand, the semantic meaning of speech could be altered by simply recording several sentences or by dropping out few words.
-Content based a watermarking technique authentication preserve the semantic meaning of speech data.
-Finding such a scheme that combins speech speaker and watermarking the technique authentication demanding.
+In general the fraud can mimic the voice of the user so, the watermarking technique has an edge over speech processing for speaker authentication.
+From the other hand the semantic meaning of speech could be altered by simply recording several sentences or by dropping out a few words.
+Content based watermarking technique for authentication preserved the semantic meaning of speech data.
+Finding such a scheme that combine speech and the speaker watermarking authentication technique is demanding.
 The proposed watermarking technique is suitable for various applications such as phone banking, flight voice communication and other similar applications.